 The test set error and the validation set error have similar characteristics.

-No significant overfitting has occurred by iteration 14 (where the best validation performance occurs).
+No significant overfitting has occurred by epoch 13 (where the best validation performance occurs).

 Test the network.
-After the network has been trained, you can use it to compute the network outputs.
-The following code calculates the network outputs, errors and overall performance.
+After the network has trained, you can use it to compute the network outputs.
+The following code calculates the network outputs, errors, and overall performance.

-It is also possible to calculate the network performance only on the test set, by using the testing indices, which are located in the training record.
-(See Analyze Shallow Neural Network Performance After Training for a full description of the training record.)
+It is also possible to calculate the network performance only on the test set by using the testing indices, which are located in the training record.
+For more information, see Analyze Shallow Neural Network Performance After Training.

 View the network diagram.